bwcompton/ecoConnect_aux/README.md

-# R code for graph processing and various post-processing and packaging for ecoConnect
+# R and APL code for graph processing and various post-processing and packaging for ecoConnect

+Note: Passes 1 and 3 are APL code, in APL/*.apl.
+All other code is in R.

+## Top-level call and all passes for ecoConnect (APL)

+	ECOCONNECT (top-level function, with info on passes and parameters in comments) ECONODES (pass 0)
+		ECOPATHS (pass 1)
+		ECOGRAPH (pass 2)
+		ECOPATHS (again, pass 3)

-## Pass 2 of ECOCONNECT, called by ECOGRAPH
+## Pass 2 of ECOCONNECT, (in R, called by APL function ECOGRAPH)

 	call.eco.graph.R
 		eco.graph.R